Greek chicken kabobs are marinated with lemon juice, olive oil, and herbs and served with grilled vegetables and a tangy yogurt sauce.

 2. Halve, core, and gently flatten three bell peppers.

-4. Prepare your marinade with 2 minced cloves of garlic, 3 tablespoons of lemon juice, ¼ cup of olive oil, ½ teaspoon of dried oregano, ½ teaspoon of dried basil, ½ teaspoon of kosher salt and ¼ teaspoon of freshly ground black pepper.
-You’ll use the same marinade for both chicken and vegetables.
+5. Prepare your vegetable and chicken kabob marinade by whisking together 2 minced cloves of garlic, 3 tablespoons of lemon juice, ¼ cup of olive oil, ½ teaspoon of dried oregano, ½ teaspoon of dried basil, ½ teaspoon of kosher salt and ¼ teaspoon of freshly ground black pepper.

-5. After your food has marinated, heat up your grill, and skewer chicken and onions together.
+9. After your food has marinated, preheat your grill to medium-high, and skewer chicken and onions together.

 Yes!
 If you are using wooden skewers or bamboo skewers, soak them for 20-30 minutes before loading them up.
 The soak time will help them not burn when you put them over a hot grill.
-Personally, I prefer metal ones like these since they are nice and sturdy, and can be reused and washed in the dishwasher.
+Personally, I prefer these metal skewers since they are nice and sturdy, and can be reused and washed in the dishwasher.

 Either!
 I have a gas grill, which I love for its convenience and speed.
 My recipe was written for use with a gas grill, but of course you can use a charcoal grill as well.
 If you have a small grill, you will probably want to grill your chicken and vegetables in separate batches.
 You want enough space between your items so they will each grill nicely, rather than steam.

 But otherwise, a charcoal grill is just fine, as long as you pay attention and can regulate the temperature if it gets too hot.
-And once you've perfected your grilling technique, try this Grilled Chicken with Cilantro Crema.
+And once you've perfected your grilling technique, try this Grilled Chicken with Cilantro Crema recipe next!

-Note that if you want to just focus on chicken on the grill, you can roast your peppers and eggplant.
-See this sheet pan Roasted Peppers recipe.
+Note that if you want to just focus on chicken on the grill, you can roast your peppers and eggplant rather than grilling them.
+See this sheet pan Roasted Peppers recipe for my favorite technique.

 Other Delicious Chicken Recipes

-If you like this recipe, you may be interested in some of my other delicious recipes that feature chicken, such as:
+If you like this Mediterranean chicken kabobs recipe, you may be interested in some of my other delicious recipes that feature chicken.
+Try Asian flavors next, with this Chicken and Shrimp Stir-Fry.
+Or check out one of these:

 And, if kabobs are your thing, you might want to check out this delicious Shish Tawook recipe for Lebanese Chicken Kabobs!